UMass Boston

 Lisa Cosgrove, PhD is a faculty fellow at the center.
 Lisa is a Clinical Psychologist and Professor at the University of Massachusetts, Boston where she teaches courses on psychiatric diagnosis and psychopharmacology.
 She was a Research Fellow at the Edmond J. Safra Center for Ethics, Harvard University (2010-2015) and served as a consultant to the United Nations Special Rapporteur on the Right to Health, child psychiatrist Dainius Puras.
 Lisa and her students conduct research that broadly aims to shift the current biomedical paradigm and integrate a human rights approach in mental health policies and practices.
 Specifically, her research addresses 1) the ethical and medical-legal issues that arise in organized psychiatry because of academic-industry relationships and 2) the ways in which commercialized science reinforces epistemic injustice and undermines an appreciation for the moral and political context of physical and emotional suffering.
 She is co-author, with Bob Whitaker, of Psychiatry under the influence: Institutional corruption, social injury and prescriptions for reform.
 Her recent publications have addressed the ethical issues that arise with the use of digital phenotyping and digital psychotropic drugs.

-Jake Burley is a Master's Student in the Philosophy Department at Brandeis University and a junior research fellow at the Applied Ethics Center.
-Jake’s research for the center has focused on issues of replacement and the future of work, as well as topics related to emerging technologies and higher education.
-In addition to their research at the Center, Jake works on issues in general philosophy, with a focus on issues in epistemology, including justification, the ontology of evidence, and epistemic normativity.
+Jake Burley is a Junior Research Fellow at the center and holds a Master's Degree in Philosophy from Brandeis University.
+Their research for the center has focused on a variety of issues related to the ethics of emerging technologies.
+This work has included topics such as higher education and psychotherapy, as well as questions concerning AI and agency.
+In addition to their research for the Center, Jake works on issues in general philosophy, with a focus on issues in epistemology, including justification, epistemic normativity, and the epistemology of extremism.

 Contact Us